timniederhausen/gn/docs/reference.md

   "msvc"-style precompiled headers.
 It will be implicitly added to the sources of the target.
 See "gn help precompiled_header".
 ```
-### <a name="var_product_type"></a>**product_type**: Product type for Xcode projects.
+### <a name="var_product_type"></a>**product_type**: [string] Product type for the bundle.

 ```
+  Valid for "create_bundle" and "bundle_data" targets.

-  Correspond to the type of the product of a create_bundle target.
-Only meaningful to Xcode (used as part of the Xcode project generation).
+  Correspond to the type of the bundle.
+Used by transparent "create_bundle" target to control whether a "bundle_data" needs to be propagated or not.

-  When generating Xcode project files, only create_bundle target with a non-empty product_type will have a corresponding target in Xcode project.
+  When generating Xcode project, the product_type is propagated and only "create_bundle" with a non-empty product_type will have a corresponding target in the project.
 ```
 ### <a name="var_public"></a>**public**: Declare public header files for a target.